 - This lab an all subsequent labs will be due Sunday at 11:55 PM EDT on Sakai. - The preparation problems below are to develop your understanding without creating extra work for you or the TA; these problems will not be graded.
-Be sure to read and understand them they will help with the problems you must submit for grading - Review the code examples from your notes in class. - You may work with one or two other people on your lab (max size is three!).
-These people must be in your same lab section.
+Be sure to read and understand them they will help with the problems you must submit for grading - Review the code examples from your notes in class. - You may work in pairs on your lab.
 If you do, one of you should be designated to submit the assignment on Sakai.
-All of your names should appear on code that you develop together1. - Whom do you think deducts more points: a happy TA, or a frustrated TA?
+Both of your names should appear on code that you develop together1. - Whom do you think deducts more points: a happy TA, or a frustrated TA?
 Make your work easy to read!
 It isn't just good software engineering, it is good for your grade! - EVERY python program/function must include header, doc string that contains a humanreadable desciption of what the function does, and must be followed by a good series of tests, as discussed in class.
 Always test boundaries.
 Do not test erroneous input (e.g. a factorial function does not need to correctly handle strings). - EVERY .py file must have a comment line at the very top containing your name(s), lab section, and a brief description of what the file is. - Write the tests first!
-Real software engineers do this for very good reasons so should you! - Create lab05_tests.py (for tests) and lab05.py (for code) files.
-Use one of your old test files as a reference for how to start lab05_tests.py.
+Real software engineers do this for very good reasons so should you! - Create lab06_tests.py (for tests) and lab06.py (for code) files.
+Use one of your old test files as a reference for how to start lab06_tests.py.